Local providers, health department trying to use up vaccine supply before it expires

-CHATHAM CO., Ga.
-(WSAV)- Local providers and the Coastal Health District are stuck between a rock and hard place as they try to make COVID-19 vaccines more convenient for people who want them.
+SAVANNAH, Ga.
+(WSAV) – Local providers and the Coastal Health District are stuck between a rock and hard place as they try to make COVID-19 vaccines more convenient for people who want them.

 Just a few months ago, Coastal Care Partners had to turn people away who showed up looking for leftover vaccines.